Sports in Minnesota: Division I

 The Minnesota Golden Gophers compete in NCAA Division I as members of the Big Ten Conference for all sports except women's hockey, which the Big Ten sponsors only for men.
 In women's hockey, the school is a member of the NCAA Division I Western Collegiate Hockey Association (WCHA).
 The Golden Gophers have won 28 total national collegiate championships, including 7 in football, 5 in men's hockey, 3 in baseball, 7 in women's hockey, 2 in men's basketball, 1 in men's golf, 1 in men's track and field, and 3 in men's wrestling.
 The entire list of collegiate national championships can be found here.
 The Golden Gophers have also won 178 conference titles.
 A list of notable former Golden Gophers can be found at Minnesota Golden Gophers#Notable Gopher athletes and coaches.

 Four other universities in Minnesota also compete in NCAA Division I with teams competing nationally in ice hockey.
 The other Division I schools are Bemidji State University, Minnesota State University, Mankato (branded for sports purposes as Minnesota State), and St. Cloud State University and the University of Minnesota Duluth.
 All of these universities field both men's and women's teams.
 All four currently compete on the women's side of the WCHA, but have differing homes for their men's teams.
 Bemidji State and Minnesota State also compete on the men's side of the WCHA, while Minnesota–Duluth and St. Cloud State compete in the National Collegiate Hockey Conference (NCHC), which only operates a men's league.
-Duluth Bulldogs have won five Division I championships in women's ice hockey and two Division I championships in men's ice hockey.
-After the 2020–21 season, Bemidji State and Minnesota State will leave the men's WCHA to become inaugural members of the second Central Collegiate Hockey Association (CCHA).
+Duluth Bulldogs have won five Division I championships in women's ice hockey and three Division I championships in men's ice hockey.
+After the 2020–21 season, Bemidji State and Minnesota State have left the men's WCHA to become inaugural members of the second Central Collegiate Hockey Association (CCHA).
 This league is the revival of a former Division I men's conference that had operated from 1971 to 2013.